 I take vitamin C. Can it make it harder for me to get pregnant?

-This has not been studied.
-If a person is getting recommended amounts of vitamin C (not too much and not too little) it would be unlikely to make it harder to get pregnant.
+Vitamin C has not been well studied to see if it can make it harder to get pregnant.
+However, if a woman is getting recommended amounts of vitamin C (not too much and not too little) it would be unlikely to make it harder to get pregnant.
+Two studies have suggested that vitamin C intake might help to lower the chance of infertility (inability to get pregnant).

 I just found out I am pregnant.
 Should I stop taking vitamin C?

-Does taking vitamin C increase the chance for miscarriage?
+Does taking vitamin C increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Vitamin C has not been well studied in relation to miscarriage.
-If a person is getting recommended amounts of vitamin C (not too much and not too little) it would be unlikely that vitamin C would increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+While vitamin C supplements and miscarriage have not been well studied, if a woman is getting the recommended amounts of vitamin C (not too much and not too little) it would be unlikely that vitamin C would increase the chance for miscarriage.
+Studies where vitamin C was given to women who were pregnant prior to 20 weeks in an effort to reduce miscarriage or other pregnancy complications; no reduction in miscarriage was found.

 Does taking vitamin C increase the chance of birth defects?

-Does taking vitamin C in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking vitamin C in pregnancy affect future behavior or learning for the child?

-Based on the data available, it is not known if vitamin C intake below the RDA or at doses higher than the UL can cause behavior or learning issues.
+Studies have not been done to see if vitamin C intake below the RDA or at doses higher than the UL can increase the chance of behavior or learning issues for the child.

 Vitamin C is a normal part of breastmilk.
-People who are breastfeeding should continue to get the daily recommended amount of vitamin C. The RDA for breastfeeding is different from pregnancy.
+Women who are breastfeeding should continue to get the daily recommended amount of vitamin C. The RDA for breastfeeding is different from pregnancy.

 Breastfeeding and 14 to 18 years old | 115 mg per day | 2,000 mg per day |